Rjrtgarcia/ConsultEaseFin/FIXES_SUMMARY.md

 3. **Implement Error Handling Strategy**: Create a consistent error handling strategy across the application.
 4. **Optimize Database Queries**: Review and optimize database queries for better performance.
 5. **Add Unit Tests**: Create comprehensive unit tests for the improved components.
+6. **Complete TLS for MQTT**: Generate/obtain certificates and implement MQTT TLS.
+7. **Implement Admin Account Lockout**: Add logic to `AdminController.authenticate` to enforce lockout using the new model fields.
+8. **Document Configuration Options**: Create comprehensive documentation for all `config.json` settings.